ETHZ-RobotX/RoboticsSummerSchool/docs/installation/smb_ros2_workspace.md

 Under the hood, the workspace uses [Docker](https://www.docker.com/) and [VSCode Dev Containers](https://code.visualstudio.com/docs/remote/containers) to provide a consistent development environment across different platforms.

-This has been tested on the following platforms FIXME:
+This has been tested on the following platforms:

 - ✅ Ubuntu 22.04/✅24.04 AMD64
 - ✅ Windows 11